typography-interaction-2526/typography-interaction-2526.github.io/content/topic/inspector/index.md

 <div class="add-before--3 verso" style="align-self: center">

-The Customize <samp>⋮</samp> button will let you change the side they appear on, or undock the tools out entirely into a separate <nobr>window—</nobr>sometimes easier on a laptop/<wbr>small screen:
+The Customize <samp>⋮</samp> button will let you change the side they appear on, or undock the tools out entirely into a separate window—sometimes easier on a laptop/<wbr>small screen:
 <!-- .balance -->

 </div>